AutoGPTQ/AutoGPTQ/README.md

 tokenizer = AutoTokenizer.from_pretrained(pretrained_model_dir, use_fast=True)
 examples = [
     tokenizer(
-        "auto-gptq is an easy-to-use model quantization library with user-friendly apis, based on GPTQ algorithm."
+        "The world is a wonderful"
     )
 ]

 quantize_config = BaseQuantizeConfig(
-    bits=4,  # quantize model to 4-bit
+    bits=4,  # 4-bit
-    group_size=128,  # it is recommended to set the value to 128 desc_act=False,  # set to False can significantly speed up inference but the perplexity may slightly bad )
+    group_size=128,  # 128 is good balance between quality and performance )

 # load un-quantized model, by default, the model will always be loaded into CPU memory